Council for At-Risk Academics

 The Council for At-Risk Academics (CARA) is a charitable British organisation dedicated to assisting academics in immediate danger, those forced into exile, and many who choose to remain in their home countries despite the serious risks they face.
 Cara also supports higher education institutions whose continuing work is at risk or compromised.
 Cara offers academics support to continue their studies either by financially and logistically assisting scholars relocate to higher education institutions abroad or by assisting academics in their country of origin.

 The organisation was founded in 1933 as the Academic Assistance Council (AAC), to assist academics who were forced to flee the Nazi regime.
 In 1936 it was consolidated and renamed the Society for the Protection of Science and Learning (SPSL).
 In 1999 it was renamed the Council for Assisting Refugee Academics (CARA).
 It changed to its current name in 2014.
 The charity is currently based on the premises of London Southbank University and continues to provide support to academics in danger.

 History

 The Academic Assistance Council (AAC) was founded in April 1933 by William Beveridge.
 Whilst en route to Vienna he learnt of the dismissal of a number of leading professors from German universities on racial and/or political grounds and was moved to launch a ‘rescue operation’ for the increasing numbers of displaced academics.
 On his return to Britain Beveridge set about enlisting the support of prominent academics.
+Figure-head and first President became Lord Ernest Rutherford.

 By May 22, 1933, a founding statement had been produced and it was circulated amongst British universities, politicians and philanthropists.
 This initial rallying call focused on the need for practical support, assistance escaping persecution and relocating in British universities, and deliberately avoided making any sort of political comment.